 After a missed payment, Conn’s HomePlus will reach out to you and your references in an attempt to arrange payment.
 It will also apply late fees to your account.

 We spoke with several Conn’s customer service representatives to find out about the company’s missed payment policy and debt collection process.
 Some of the representatives were unwilling to discuss company policy without a customer account; others told us that when you first miss a payment on your Conn’s HomePlus store credit card or YES MONEY finance contract, a billing agent will try to contact you and, in some cases, will offer you an extension.

-Missing a payment will also cause you to lose any promotions like no-interest financing through YES MONEY, a representative said.
+Missing a payment by 10 days or more will also cause you to lose any promotions like no-interest financing through YES MONEY.
 Your account will revert to the standard interest rate and Conn’s will charge back interest starting from the original purchase date.